 Entrance Procedures: Freshmen will enroll in the regular Bachelor of Arts program.
 Those wishing to become Bachelor of Music candidates must perform (Level II repertoire) in their major performance medium for a faculty panel.
 They must then apply, by petition, to the Department before the end of their second semester of study.
 Candidate approval is necessary to register for B.M. level performance studies.
+Freshmen who wish to be considered for a Freshman Performance Scholarship must have the recommendation of their ensemble director or private lesson instructor.

-Transfer students may enter the B.M. program on probation, subject to Departmental approval of performance hearing and petition during their first semester in residence.
+Transfer students may enter the B.M. program on probation, subject to Departmental approval of a performance hearing and petition during their first semester in residence.
+All transfer students must take the theory placement examination at the first class meeting of MUS 101 or 102.
 Music Education majors must apply, by petition, to the Department during the sixth term of study.
-All other music major and minor candidates must apply, by petition, to the Department prior to registration for Upper Division courses.
 Additionally, Music Education majors must apply to the Education Department for acceptance into the music education licensure program.
-Departmental approval and a cumulative GPA of 2.5 in all music courses is necessary for the education licensure program.
-All transfer students must take the theory placement examination at the first class meeting of 101 or 102.
-Freshmen who wish to be considered for a Freshman Performance Scholarship must perform in their major performance medium for a faculty panel.
-Auditions for memberships in ensembles are scheduled, following application, during the senior year of high school, summer orientation sessions or at another time preceding initial registration.
+Departmental approval and a cumulative GPA of 2.5 in all music courses are necessary for the education licensure program.